Jenna Jameson: Business ventures

 Jameson and Grdina formed ClubJenna as an Internet pornography company in 2000.

 Early ClubJenna films starred Jameson herself, limiting herself to on-screen sex with other women or with Grdina, who appeared as Justin Sterling.
 The first ClubJenna film, Briana Loves Jenna (2001), co-produced with Vivid, cost US$280,000 to make, and grossed over $1 million in its first year.
-It was the best selling and best-renting pornographic title of its year, winning twin AVN Awards.
+It was the best-selling and best-renting pornographic title of its year, winning twin AVN Awards.
 It was marketed as "Jenna.
-Her first boy/girl scene in over 2 years." referring to Jameson's abstention from heterosexual on-film intercourse.
-Grdina has said that Jameson's films averaged sales of 100,000 copies, compared with run-of-the-mill pornographic films, which did well to sell 5,000.
+Her first boy/girl scene in over 2 years," referring to Jameson's abstention from heterosexual on-film intercourse.
+Grdina has stated that Jameson's films averaged sales of 100,000 copies, compared with run-of-the-mill pornographic films, which did well to sell 5,000.
 On the other hand, he also said that their films took up to twelve days to film, compared with one day for other pornographic films.

 In a January 2009 interview with William Shatner on Shatner's Raw Nerve, Jameson said she came close to buying Penthouse magazine when publisher Bob Guccione filed for Chapter 11 reorganization of his business (which occurred in August 2003), but was thwarted when someone else swooped in and bought up all the stock.
-New York Magazines Intelligencer quoted a source from Penthouse as saying "I'm sure she is considering it", adding that Jameson was to be cover girl in January 2004 – and "it's a really wild-looking shoot, even for a porn star."
+New York Magazines Intelligencer quoted a source from Penthouse as saying "I'm sure she is considering it", adding that Jameson was to be the cover girl in January 2004 – and "it's a really wild-looking shoot, even for a porn star."

-In 2005 Jameson first directed a film, The Provocateur, released as Jenna's Provocateur in September 2006.
+In 2005, Jameson first directed a film, The Provocateur, released as Jenna's Provocateur in September 2006.

 ClubJenna was run as a family business, with Grdina's sister, Kris, as vice president in charge of merchandising.

 Jameson also capitalized on merchandising herself.
-Since May 2003, she has been appearing on a 48 ft tall billboard in New York City's Times Square promoting her web site and movies.
+Since May 2003, she has been appearing on a 48 ft tall billboard in New York City's Times Square promoting her website and movies.
 The first advertisement displayed her wearing only a thong and read "Who Says They Cleaned Up Times Square?"
 There is a line of sex toys licensed to Doc Johnson, and an "anatomically correct" Jenna Jameson action figure.
 She stars in her own sex simulation video game, Virtually Jenna, in which the goal is to bring a 3D model of her to orgasm.
-In 2006, New York City-based Wicked Cow Entertainment started to expand her brand to barware, perfume, handbags, lingerie, and footwear, sold through high end retailers such as Saks Fifth Avenue and Colette boutiques.
+In 2006, New York City-based Wicked Cow Entertainment started to expand her brand to barware, perfume, handbags, lingerie, and footwear, sold through high-end retailers such as Saks Fifth Avenue and Colette boutiques.
 Her film and merchandising success enabled her to attain her goal of becoming the top porn star in the world.